 Travel Restrictions to India – What you Need to Know

 As the Covid-19 outbreak was declared a global pandemic in March 2020, India shut its borders to international arrivals and put in place an India travel ban and suspended all international flights to India.
-International flights out of India were also stopped.
+International flights out of India were also stopped and remain suspended until (at least) November 2021, although for the first time since March 2020, tourist visas are now being issued again (see more below).

 Remember: As well as the advice below, you’ll also need to check if you’re allowed to leave your own country and if you’ll be able to return from India.